chayim/statii/README.md

 In some cases, notifcations aren't made available for the systems in question - and statii becomes your way to write custom plugins to surface them.

 Statii will draw a self-updating table, in the terminal.
 As of this writing, it updates every 30 seconds, but will properly support async updates in future versions.
-Clicking on any table row will open the associated notification link, in your browser.
+Clicking on any table row will open the associated notification link, in your browser, and statii will continue to run.

 ## Building